gapost/hdf5oct/README.md

 - h5load
 ```

+The function `h5load` (load entire file or group) is not supported in MATLAB.

-The functions can be used to export/import multidimensional array data of class
+`hdf5oct` can be used to export/import multidimensional array data of class

+    'double','single','double complex','single complex',
-    'double','single','double complex','single complex','uint64','int64', ... 'uint8', 'int8', 'logical', 'string'
+    'uint64','int64', ... 'uint8', 'int8',
+    'logical',
+    'string'

+The `complex` and `logical` datatypes are not supported in the MATLAB high-level interface.

+`hdf5oct` supports these types in compatibility with [`h5py`](https://www.h5py.org):

+- the `complex` types are mapped to compound HDF5 datatypes with 2 members,
+`r` and `i`, for real and imaginary part, respectively.

+- the `logical` type is mapped to a HDF5 Enum: `{FALSE = 0, TRUE = 1}`

 # Getting started